 More support services available to contact.

-For drug-related issues, your first point of contact should be your GP.
+For drug-related issues, your first point of contact should be your doctor.
 Remember that addicts are entitled to free treatment under the NHS.
 The following organisations can also provide support:

 Find support groups for those with drug problems at Narcotics Anonymous.